iivanoo/covid-apps-observer/data/data_us/reports/resources/org.ascension.android.ascn.onlinecare___12.1.2/report.md

 <img src="1_star_reviews_wordcloud.png" alt="org.ascension.android.ascn.onlinecare 1 reviews"/>
 </p>

+> App looks nice, but crashes everytime I try to add a credit card, making it completely useless.<br> :date: __2021-03-19 00:14:56__

+> Couldn't even find primary care physician on it and you can't book an appointment if you don't have insurance.<br> :date: __2021-03-17 06:29:38__

 > aweful. theres 4 buttons and none do anything<br> :date: __2021-02-27 21:17:28__

 > I am 14 and something is wrong with my heart but it won't let me sign up because I'm not 18 what am I supposed to do??<br> :date: __2021-02-20 18:30:28__